 If the source is a commercial premises, such as a restaurant, we cannot enforce any changes if the business has already adopted best practicable methods to reduce the odour.

 Odour complaints can sometimes relate to the storing and spreading of bio-solids (sewage sludge), animal manure and slurries (muck spreading).

-The general practice of incorporating manures and bio-solids into agricultural land is a legitimate practice and is considered the best option for disposal.
-The spreading of pre-treated sewage sludge is also a perfectly lawful activity and considered the best practicable environmental option for disposal of such wastes.
+The general practice of incorporating manures and bio-solids into agricultural land is a legitimate practice and considered the best option for disposal.
+The spreading of pre-treated sewage sludge is also a lawful activity, subject to certain controls, and considered the best practicable environmental option for disposal of such wastes.

-The guidance advices about the weather conditions that would be appropriate for spreading, days and times to avoid, and the need for the land to be cultivated soon after spreading.
+The Code advises about weather conditions considered appropriate for spreading, days and times to avoid, and the need for cultivation of the land soon after spreading.

-If we become aware of unacceptable odours produced by spreading agricultural materials, an officer will investigate the source to ensure that the Code of Practice is being complied with.
+If we become aware of unacceptable odours produced by spreading agricultural materials, an officer will investigate to check compliance with the Code.

-We will not usually consider complaints unless the odour persists for at least 24 hours after spreading has been completed.
+We will not usually consider complaints unless the odour persists for at least 24 hours after the conclusion of spreading.